-An extremely “young” village for New Mexico and the northeastern part of the state, Angel Fire was only a concept until the 1960s, when landowners began to envision a “resort” area, complete with fishing, hunting, skiing and more.
+An extremely “young” village for New Mexico and the northeastern part of the state, Angel Fire was only a concept until the 1960s, when landowners began to envision a “resort” area, complete with fishing, hunting, skiing, and more.
 Before that time, it was comprised of rolling hills, high mountains, lush valleys, streams, and just a few owners over the years.

-Long before white settlers came to the area; however, the Moreno Valley was called home to the nomadic
+Long before white settlers came to the area, however, the Moreno Valley was called home to the nomadic.

 When traveling Franciscan friars came through the area, they transposed the name into “the place of the fire of angels.”
-The mid-1800s would see the arrival of Lucien B. Maxwell, the largest land grant owner in U.S. history, and frontiersman, Christopher “Kit” Carson, who would soon coin the phrase “Angel Fire,” in 1845.
+The mid-1800s would see the arrival of Lucien B. Maxwell, the largest land grant owner in U.S. history, and frontiersman Christopher “Kit” Carson, who would soon coin the phrase “Angel Fire” in 1845.

 Surrounded by rolling pasture and stunning mountains, the fishermen began to arrive when the lake was stocked with trout.
-Along with the fishermen, entrepreneurs also arrived, building businesses and transforming the quiet farming community into a small tourist mecca, providing entertainment to the visiting cowboys, fishermen and other tourists.
-At first, the small settlement was called Therma but later it changed its name to Eagle Nest with the arrival of most mail addressed as such.
+Along with the fishermen, entrepreneurs also arrived, building businesses and transforming the quiet farming community into a small tourist mecca, providing entertainment to the visiting cowboys, fishermen, and other tourists.
+At first, the small settlement was called Therma, but later it changed its name to Eagle Nest with the arrival of most mail addressed as such.

-In no time at all, new accommodations were needed to house these many visitors and the first condominiums were completed in 1971.
+In no time at all, new accommodations were needed to house these many visitors, and the first condominiums were completed in 1971.
 In 1972 the resort was sold to the Baca Grande Angel Fire Corporation.
 However, the Lebus family retained more than 1000 acres of their original land.
 The Baca Grande Corporation began to install utilities to lot sites, built new roads, and cleared the ski trails of numerous rocks and trees.
 By 1973, Angel Fire was visited by more than 20,000 skiers.
 In the same year, the Country Club and Starfire Lodge were added.

-Over the next several decades the resort was sold numerous times, struggling through the recession of the 1980s, becoming involved in endless legal battles, and finally winding up in bankruptcy.
+Over the next several decades, the resort was sold numerous times, struggling through the recession of the 1980s, becoming involved in endless legal battles, and finally winding up in bankruptcy.

-For summer mountain enthusiasts, the resort offers fishing and small boat rentals at Monte Verde Lake, hiking, biking, golf, tennis, horse-back riding and the beautiful mountain views along with the cool mountain air.
+For summer mountain enthusiasts, the resort offers fishing and small boat rentals at Monte Verde Lake, hiking, biking, golf, tennis, horse-back riding, and the beautiful mountain views along with the cool mountain air.

 Angel Fire is located in the majestic Moreno Valley in Colfax County, New Mexico, 23 miles east of Taos via US Hwy 64 and 152 miles northeast of Albuquerque.
-The Moreno Valley is a 15 mile long, 3 mile wide, high alpine valley with an 8,382′ base elevation.
+The Moreno Valley is a 15 mile long, 3 miles wide, high alpine valley with an 8,382′ base elevation.
 Surrounding mountains range from 11,086′ Agua Fria Peak on the south end of the valley to 12,441′ Baldy Peak at the north end of the valley.
 Wheeler Peak at 13,161′, the highest mountain in the state, forms the northwest boundary of the valley.

 Editor’s Note: I spent much time in this area when I was growing up — Grandma Foster had a cabin near Eagle Nest.
-At the age of seven, I watched the ski resort being built, at the age of ten, I learned to ski there.
+At the age of seven, I watched the ski resort being built.
+At the age of ten, I learned to ski there.
 Wonderful memories. p.s.
 The family still owns the cabin. — Kathy Weiser-Alexander.